 8.5) Set up cultures for measurement of IFN- responses.
 For this dispense cells (4 x 106 in 1 ml/well) into 24-well plates together with and equal number (4 x 106 or 1 ml/well) of thawed heat-killed L. monocytogenes (prepared in Procedure 5).
 Transfer cells to a 37 °C incubator.

-8.6) After 20 h of incubation, add 0.66 l/ml of protein transport inhibitor to wells and continue incubations.
+8.6) After 20 hr of incubation, add 0.66 l/ml of protein transport inhibitor to wells and continue incubations.

 8.7) Four hr later, transfer plate to BSC and collect 500 µl of culture supernatant and freeze (at -80 °C) for the later measurement of IFN- levels using a commercial enzyme-linked immunosorbent assay (ELISA) kit31.
 Then collect cells into a sterile 15 ml tube.
 Wash wells with 1 x PBS and pool this wash together with collected cells.